Shanmus4/Polaroid/README.md

 - Layout is controlled by `.camera-parent` (camera area) and `.polaroid-parent` (preview area)

 ## Usage
-1. Use the left/right arrows to change filters on the Polaroid preview.
+1. Use the left/right arrows or keyboard arrow keys to change filters on the Polaroid preview.
 2. Click the red camera shutter button to capture the current photo (with frame and filter).
+The image is saved to the gallery.
-3. Click the gallery FAB (bottom-right) for future gallery features (currently shows a stub alert).
+3. Click the gallery FAB (bottom-right) to open the gallery modal and view/download your captured polaroids.

 All controls are keyboard accessible.
 Images are stored in browser cache (localStorage) until downloaded.